Recurrent Mouth Ulcers: How To Treat Them In Simple, Affordable Ways

 • Spray.

-Also, you shouldn’t administer prescription corticosteroids to children under 12 years old.
+Also, it is not advisable to administer prescription corticosteroids to children under the age of 12.

 • Use toothpaste that doesn’t contain sodium lauryl sulfate.